NER4Archives-project/spacy_ner_training_pipeline/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: NER4Archives - *named entity recognition for archives* - INRIA/Archives nationales
+# 🪐 spaCy Project: NER4Archives - *named entity recognition for archives* - INRIA/Archives nationales spaCy project

  This spaCy project downloading and converting source data and training a named entity recognition model.
 The project uses the NER4Archives (N4A) corpus, which was constructed semi-automatically.
 The main advantage of this corpus is that it's freely available, so the data can be downloaded as a project asset.
-## The NER4Archives corpus
 The N4A corpus is distributed in CONLL format with IOB schema, a fairly common text encoding for sequence data.
 The `corpus` in assets/ is splitting into training, development and testing; then uses `spacy convert` to convert them into spaCy's binary format.
-You can then create/edit the config to try out different settings, and trigger training with the `train` subcommand.
-The project contains the last training model and use the last version of corpus.
-Models are available with meta on Hugging Face organisation (Free model hosting).
+You can then create/edit the config to try out different settings, and trigger training with a new train subcommand.

 ## ⚠️ Please read the steps carefully before using and launching this spaCy project ⚠️
 Go to [INFO.md](./INFO.md)
 ## Important ressources
 - :octocat: [Ner4archives corpus](https://github.com/NER4Archives-project/Corpus_TrainingData) - N4A Corpus version
-- 🤗 [Ner4archives Hugging Face Hub organisation](https://huggingface.co/ner4archives) - N4A NER pipeline models
+- 🤗 [Ner4archives Hugging Face Hub organisation](https://huggingface.co/ner4archives) - Free model hosting for N4A NER pipeline models

 ## 📋 project.yml